 Active Projects & Collaborations

-I’m interested in cross-disciplinary collaborations with experts in public health, information science, communications, digital humanities, and critical media studies.
-Check out the Health Misinformation, Health Networks, and DEI & Belonging projects tabs to learn more about my work.
+I’m interested in collaborations with experts in public health, information science, communications, digital humanities, and critical media studies.
+Check out the Supply-side, Demand-side, and Digital ecology mapping projects tabs to learn more about my ongoing work.

 Education